n00b69/woa-vayu/guide/1-partition.md

 ```cmd
 adb pull /dev/block/by-name/boot boot.img
 ```

+### Flashing latest firmware
+> [!Important]
+> If you are using older Android versions, it is mandatory to flash the latest firmware (this does not affect your current ROM), or Windows will not boot.
+>
+> If you are on recent Android versions, it is still recommended to do so.
+- Download the **vayu firmware.zip** and put it somewhere on your phone, then flash it by selecting it in the **Install** button in TWRP.

 ### Partitioning your device
 > There are two methods to partition your device.
 Please select the method you would like to use below.